Learn more about the course restoration and opening months in the latest Q&A with Kelly Miller and Kyle Franz.

-Our goal is to make the golf course feel as much like a Ross original staying true to the well preserved routing and trying to remove the superfluous elements that have been added over the decades.
+Franz says the golf course will evoke the feel of a Ross original, staying true to the well-preserved routing while removing elements that have been added through the years.